tolitius/cprop/README.md

 ###Cursors

-It would be somewhat inconvenient to repeat `:source :account :rabbit :vhost` over in over in different pieces of the code that need rabbit values.
+It would be somewhat inconvenient to repeat `:source :account :rabbit :vhost` over and over in different pieces of the code that need rabbit values.

 That's where the cursors help a lot: